 Choose Your Cylinder Heads Help Topic Below

-So, A cylinder head is usually located on the top of the engine block.
+So, cylinder heads are usually located on the top of the engine block.
+Usually, called the top end.
 It serves as a housing for components; such as the intake and exhaust valves; springs and lifters and the combustion chamber.

-Also, The passages in the cylinder head allow air and fuel to flow inside the cylinder.
-While, Permitting the exhaust gases to flow out of it.
+Also, The passages in the head allow air and fuel to flow inside the cylinder.
+While, permitting the exhaust gases to flow out of it.
 The passages are otherwise called ports or tracts.
-The cylinder head also channels the coolant into the engine block.
-Consequently, Cooling down the engine components.
-The cylinder head uses a gasket that aids in preventing; water or oil from leaking into the combustion chambers.
+The head also channels the coolant into the engine block.
+Consequently, cooling down the engine components.
+The cylinder head uses a gasket that aids in preventing; water or oil from leaking; into the combustion chambers.

-Most (OEM) cylinder heads are made out of cast-iron.
-As a result, A cylinder head made of cast-iron is more durable and less expensive.
+Most (OEM) heads are made out of cast iron.
+As a result, a head made of cast iron is more durable and less expensive.
 However, cast-iron is heavy and provides a lesser efficiency in dissipating heat.
-For this reason, some manufacturers prefer using cylinder heads made of aluminum.
-These cylinder heads are much lighter than cast-iron cylinder heads.
-Performance cars and race cars commonly have aluminum cylinder heads.
+For this reason, some manufacturers prefer using heads made of aluminum.
+But, are also prone to head gasket leaks.
+These heads are much lighter than cast-iron cylinder heads.
+Performance cars and race cars; commonly have aluminum cylinder heads.

-So, Cars with inline (straight) engines have one cylinder head.
-Automobiles with V engines have two cylinder heads.
-One for each cylinder bank.
-Finally, This makes replacing a cylinder head much more affordable.
+So, cars with inline (straight) engines have one head.
+Automobiles with V engines have two heads.
+One for each bank.
+Finally, this makes replacing a head much more affordable.